steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 ## Manual, Exploratory testing.

-We need a run through of the CLI to see if there have been changes there which cause problems, especially whether new log messages have surfaced, or whether some packaging change breaks that CLI.
+It is critical to manually through of the CLI to see if there have been changes there which cause problems, especially whether new log messages have surfaced, or whether some packaging change breaks that CLI, odd performance problems surface.

 It would be straightforward to automate a sequence of commands, but we do not want to because actually having you use the command line from a terminal window is part of the qualification process, as it can identify issues.